chadwhitacre/openpath/_posts/2024-01-02-welcome-to-open-path.md

 Greetings!
 Welcome to [Open Path](/).
 The purpose of this blog is to contribute to important conversations about topics that matter to the Open Source community, the wider tech industry, and society at large.
-In this intro post I'll give you a little background on myself, and a roundup of recent activity.
+In this intro post I'll give you a little background on myself, and sketch the big picture for the direction of this blog.

 ## A Little About Me